twilio/breakout-trust-onboard/cloud-support/azure-iot/python_tob_helper/README.md

-# Sample Azure IoT Registration Client
+# Sample Azure IoT Registration Client Helper

 This simple client uses the Azure IoT C SDK to register a device using the Device Provisioning Service.

-The only piece of metadata needed by the client is your DPS instance's ID Scope.
-For the Critical IoT kit, this can be configured by Command (SMS) from Twilio and populated into the ~/azure_id_scope.txt text file.
+The purpose of this client is to support DPS provisioning operations with the current Python Azure IoT SDK.
+A near-future version of the Python Azure IoT SDK will be supported for Twilio Trust Onboard without this additional piece.

+The client, when run, will read the DPS ID Scope either from a file (by default, `/home/pi/azure_id_scope.txt`) or an AZURE_ID_SCOPE environment variable if set.
+It will use the Trust Onboard `available` certificate on your Twilio Trust Onboard SIM and register a device with Azure IoT Hub.
+The output of this command will be a JSON encoded hash with connection information and the Trust Onboard `available` certificate and key in cleartext.

 ## Building in an environment other than the Critical IoT Kit